sifaka-ai/sifaka/IMPROVEMENT_PLAN.md

 **Tasks**:
 1. **Create Documentation Templates**
-   - Develop standardized templates for module, class, and function docstrings
+   - Develop standardized templates for module, class, and function docstrings (see docs/docstring_standardization.md)
    - Create templates for README files in component directories
    - Establish guidelines for code examples in documentation
+   - DO NOT SUPPORT backward compatibility!!!!!!!!!

 2. **Implement Documentation Templates**
    - Apply templates to all components systematically
    - Ensure consistent section ordering in docstrings
    - Standardize code example formatting
+   - DO NOT SUPPORT backward compatibility!!!!!!!!!

 3. **Create Basic End-to-End Examples**
    - Develop simple examples for common use cases
    - Ensure examples work with the current codebase
    - Add examples to appropriate directories
+   - DO NOT SUPPORT backward compatibility!!!!!!!!!

 **Success Metrics**:
 - 100% of components follow standardized documentation templates